byronwall/excel-vba-book/book/05-overview-of-values-and-formulas/05-03 slightly-more-complicated-manipulations-the-two-steppers.md

 ## slightly more complicated manipulations (the two steppers)

 This section will on the so called "two steppers".
-I call them that because these manipulations typically involve two commands after identifying a `Range`. the first command is usually a logic or loop, and the second command is the actual work ot be done.
+I call them that because these manipulations typically involve two commands after identifying a `Range`. the first command is usually a logic or loop, and the second command is the actual work to be done.
 Two steppers are important because a large number of complicated tasks involve nesting and combining these two steps.

 Some examples of two step manipulations includes;